gundameedikiranmai/Bnew108/docs/greet.md

 }]
 ```

-### Pending Work
-- **The upload resume path is not implemented yet. only answer questions will work.**
-- **Job application after user selects a job.
-Currently, the bot shows the greeting message again.**

 ### Ask a Question
 selecting ask_a_question option will present a set of questions.
 There are 4 questions configured as of now in [faq config](/app/rasa/chatbot_data/faq/faq.yml).
 Out of the 4, a randomly selected sample of 3 questions will be displayed.